Microsatellite Instability

 Compute P-values for each site using

-chi-square testing between tumor and normal distributions in tumor-normal
+chi-square testing between tumor and normal distributions in

 mode.